Freshford Rainfall 2016

 Bradford on Avon town bridge video survey of traffic

 The essential problem for the beautiful mediaeval market town of Bradford on Avon is the amount of traffic that goes through the town.
-I have filmed two minutes of traffic on a Thursday night at 9:30pm. view video
+I have filmed two minutes of traffic on a Thursday night at 9:30pm. and also by day. view video

 A36 to A46 link road is not necessary

 Once again we read mention of the A36 to A46 link road as being a solution to through traffic in the World Heritage City of Bath.
 Traffic from the south coast ports will be comsiderably reduced when The Port of Bristol's Deep Sea Container terminal (DSCT) is completed.
 The reason being is that it will be far cheaper to ship the containers to Bristol than transport them by road from the south coast.
 The full argument can be read at: complete article: A36 Link road to A46 is unnecessary